IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 #### Roadmap

 We first consider Spirit versus water Baptism, then passages emphasizing faith, then those emphasizing Baptism.
-The Catholic reading holds both together: faith is necessary; Baptism is God’s normative instrument to confer what faith seeks.
+The *Baptism-completes-faith* reading holds both together: faith is necessary; Baptism is God’s normative instrument to confer what faith seeks.
 Acts’ variations in timing are read in light of the sacramental economy (Baptism and Confirmation).
+However, for fairness we will also state the interpretations and commetary of the *Obedient-faith* reading.

 #### Statement of challenges